 Cruise ship stocks are swimming through rough waters after enjoying the high seas.
 The sector took a major hit from COVID-19, but evidence suggests the industry is working diligently with healthcare professionals to recover.
 The extent to which it recovers, if at all, is uncertain.

 Depending on the type of investor you are, this may look like an immense risk or an opportunity.
-It’s important to do your due diligence and carefully analyze cruise ship stocks and your own risk tolerance before investing.
+It’s important to do your due diligence and carefully analyse cruise ship stocks and your own risk tolerance before investing.

 Frequently asked questions